 Cherry MX Black

-These switches are linear.
-They require clicking until they bottom out because of lack of tactile feedback.
-They have a high actuation force which is not ideal for typists.
-If you are a fan of first-person shooter games, you will probably prefer this type of switch.
+Cherry MX Black switches are linear.
+They require clicking until they bottom out because of the lack of tactile feedback.
+The switches have a high actuation force which is not ideal for typists.
+However, if you are a fan of first-person shooter games you will probably prefer the Cherry MX Black version.

 Cherry MX Brown

 Cherry MX Brown switches have a good balance of actuation force, distance, and tactile feedback.
 They are preferred for most games since you can feel when you make a keypress.
 They allow you to press multiple keys with fewer mistakes.
 Typists will also favor these switches because they are not loud like Blue switches.